What are Anaheim peppers?

 How hot are Anaheim peppers?

 That range on the Scoville scale makes the Anaheim a bit of a guess on what you’ll get heat-wise.
-One pepper may just be a light simmering warmth and another will feel like solid medium heat.
+One pepper may just be a light simmering warmth and another will feel like a solid low-medium heat.
 Anaheim peppers can really vary in heat based on where they were grown.
 For instance, a California Anaheim is typically much milder than those grown in New Mexico.
 Those New Mexico varieties can actually spike in heat and become just as hot (and rarely even hotter) than a jalapeño.

 Overall, though, this is a spiciness that most everyone can handle.
 If you’re comfortable with jalapeños, you’ll be fine with the spiciness of Anaheim chilies.
+Learn more how they compare:

 Where does this chili get its name?